 The Center for Genomics of Neurodegenerative Disease (CGND), led by the NYGC’s Hemali Phatnani, PhD, has established a global ALS Consortium, consisting of 29 member institutions in five countries.
 The CGND has also contributed to ALS research with the development of genomic technologies for the study of RNA transcription, single cell transcription, and spatial transcriptomics.

-The NYGC is leveraging the success of the CGND extend our work across a range of neurodegenerative diseases that have pathways in common with ALS, including Alzheimer’s, Parkinson’s and Huntington’s Disease.
-The NYGC has created a new Neurodegenerative Diseases Working Group, led by Alison Goate, DPhil, Icahn School of Medicine at Mount Sinai, Hemali Phatnani, PhD, NYGC, and Phil De Jager, PhD, MD, MMSc, Columbia University Irving Medical Center, with the objective of bringing together researchers from NYGC’s institutional founding members, NYGC faculty, senior faculty, NYGC technology development and computational scientists, and affiliate members. to discuss the underlying disease mechanisms in neurodegenerative diseases.
+The NYGC is leveraging the success of the CGND extend our work across a range of neurodegenerative diseases that have pathways in common with ALS, including dementia, Alzheimer’s disease, frontotemporal dementia, Parkinson’s disease, and Huntington’s disease.
+The NYGC has created a new Neurodegenerative Disease Working Group, led by Alison Goate, DPhil, Icahn School of Medicine at Mount Sinai, Hemali Phatnani, PhD, NYGC, and Phil De Jager, PhD, MD, MMSc, Columbia University Irving Medical Center, with the objective of bringing together researchers from NYGC’s institutional founding members, NYGC faculty, senior faculty, NYGC technology development and computational scientists, and affiliate members. to discuss the underlying disease mechanisms in neurodegenerative disease.

 Over 3,000 whole genomes of ALS patients sequenced and analyzed to date.